-But you could have perfect credit and still see what you leave to your family, taken.
+However, you could have perfect credit and have creditors take what you leave to your family.
+Let us explain.

 Meanwhile, below, your teen survived, and your life insurance policy payout looks like it’s going to keep your spouse and kids afloat.
 Yay!

-Except that your teenage driver crashed into another car, and the driver of that car is ticked off — and taking your teenage driver to court, in order to collect damages, including the cash from your life insurance policy.
+Except that your teenage driver crashed into another car, and the driver of that car is ticked off.
+They take your teenage driver to court in order to collect damages.
+Unfortunately, this could include the cash from your life insurance policy.
 Yaaaay-what?

 So could this happen?
 Can creditors take the life insurance money you leave your family or friends?

-As is often the case with these scenarios, it depends on what you do, how good of lawyers your creditors have, who the judge is — and it depends on the laws that govern insurance in your particular state.
+As is often the case with these scenarios, it depends on how you respond.
+You’ll need good lawyers.
+But it’ll also depend on how good of lawyers your creditors have, who the judge is, and the laws that govern insurance in your particular state.

 So if you are worried, generally, there are two steps that people often take.